wfxr/SearchEngines/README.md

 SearchEngines
 =============
 Search Engines I often use.
-Mainly used for Firefox.
+(Mainly used for Firefox.)

-These files should be placed at
+Files should be placed at

-	/usr/lib/firefox/distribution/searchplugins/locale/en-US

-in Ubuntu.
+	For Ubuntu:

+		/usr/lib/firefox/distribution/searchplugins/locale/en-US/

+	For Windows:
+		(FIREFOX_INSTALL_PATH)/browser/searchplugins/